jelitter/jauc/docs/user-stories.md

 - As an admin, I want to see the customer vehicle choice so I can assign the most suitable vehicle

-- As an admin, I want to see the customer booking history so I can …
+- As an admin, I want to see the customer booking history so I can determine if the user is trustable to be serviced and doesn't have a bad history of unsettled invoices or anti social behaviour.

 - As an admin, I want to receive order status notifications so I can do the appropriate action

 - As an admin, I want to run reports so I can have a better understanding on how the business is going

 - As an admin, I want to send messages to customers so I can inform them on any updated on their bookings